Ever get lost in your git log?

 We’ve all been there: trying to figure out what happened in a project by staring at the default git log output.
 It’s like trying to read a novel written on receipt paper.

-After years of squinting at commit hashes and timestamps, I finally found the solution that changed everything.
+After years of squinting at commit hashes and timestamps, I finally stopped suffering.

 The one git alias you actually need